Instructions for Authors

 Data Availability

-Authors should state any data associated with an article whenever possible, i.e., where data supporting the results reported in a published article can be found, including hyperlinks to publicly archived datasets analysed or generated during the study.
+Authors of peer-reviewed articles should state any data associated with an article whenever possible, i.e., where data supporting the results reported in a published article can be found, including hyperlinks to publicly archived datasets analysed or generated during the study.
+In situations where no new data have been created or analysed, such as a review, please state the following wording: "No new data were created or analysed in this work.
+Data sharing is not applicable to this article."

 Supplementary Materials